marlenerinker-401-advanced-javascript/caps/caps_api/README.md

 ### Setup

 #### `.env` requirements
-STORE = Happy Little Store
+PORT = port to use

 #### Packages to Install
 (see package.json)